TaylorChang7/LeetCode_Practice/README.md

 # LeetCode_Practice
-Level: Easy
-This repository consists files to solve Leetcode problems written in Java Programming Language
+This repository consists files to solve Leetcode problems written in Java Programming Language (problems are all easy level).
+For medium problems, please look at the other repository